texxasrulez/roundcube_skins/README.md

 Known Issues:
 -------
 * Will not create new calendar.
-* ~~Recurring events marked as "All Day Events" will be a day early the following years.~~ fixed!!!!
+* ~~Recurring events marked as "All Day Events" will be a day early the following years.~~ Fixed!!!!
-* Database driver does not work.
-Birthdays are the issue due to being all day.
+* ~~Database driver does not work.
+Birthdays are the issue due to being all day.~~ Fixed!!!

 If anyone would like to help out to make oauth work and other features, I would appreciate it.